-Dr. Lubben is the founding director of the University Institute on Aging at Boston College.
+Dr. Lubben is the founding director of the Institute on Aging at Boston College.
 He is also director of the Center of Excellence in Geriatric Social Work at BCSSW.
 His research considers social isolation as a behavioral health risk among older adults.
 To carry out this research, he developed the Lubben Social Network Scale (LSNS), an abbreviated measure designed for both research and clinical use among older populations.

 Dr. Lubben received a Master of Social Work from the University of Connecticut and a Master of Public Health from Berkeley.
 His doctorate is also from Berkeley.
 Dr. Lubben has also received an honorary doctor of humane letters from his undergraduate alma mater, Wartburg College (Iowa).
 He is a Fellow in the American Academy of Social Work and Social Welfare.
-He is also a Fellow of the Gerontological Society of America and received the Leadership Award from the Association for Gerontology Education in Social Work.
+He is also a Fellow of the Gerontological Society of America and received the Leadership Award and Career Achievement Award from the Association for Gerontology Education in Social Work.

 Read more about James Lubben's work to establish the International PhD program at Boston College »